rabru/bigip-terraform-service-discovery/README.md

 - Auto Scale implementations
 - Dynamic IP assignments

-Therefor it is a good idea to get the server deployment out of the Infrastructure as Code (IaC) definition.
+Therefore it is a good idea to get server deployment out of the Infrastructure as Code (IaC) definition.
-To enable this, F5 add into the declarative AS3 deployment Service Discovery, which can discover dynamically server based on external data store.
+To enable this, F5 integrate into the declarative AS3 deployment Service Discovery capability, which can discover dynamically server based on external data store.
 Therefore the server deployments can be maintained independent and dynamic, without interfering into the Code of the Infrastructure.
 [Here](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/discovery.html?highlight=service%20discovery)
 you can find the documentation of Service Discovery in AS3.

-The IaC implementation is done over terraform and will be deployed in AWS.
+In this demo the IaC implementation is done over terraform and will be deployed in AWS.

 # Architecture